MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-search.md

 <!--/ADMXMapped-->
 <!--SupportedValues-->

-This value is a simple boolean value, default false, that can be set by MDM policy to allow the Cortana Page in OOBE when logged in with an AAD account.
+This value is a simple boolean value, default false, that can be set by MDM policy to allow the Cortana Page in OOBE when logged in with an Azure Active Directory account.

 <!--/SupportedValues-->